Fight1127ttt/HW1/README.md

 1. The name of the project, all submodules and repositories
 2. Description for the project, all submodules and repositories
-3. Configuration instructions
-4. Installation instructions
-5. Operating instructions
+3. Instructions for installing, configuring, and running programs
-6. A file manifest
+4. A file manifest
-7. Copyright and licensing information
+5. Copyright and licensing information
-8. Contact information for the distributor or programmer
+6. Contact information for the distributor or programmer
-9. Known bugs
+7. Known bugs
-10. Troubleshooting
+8. Troubleshooting
-11. Credits and acknowledgements
+9. Credits and acknowledgements
-12. A changelog (usually for programmers)
+10. A changelog (usually for programmers)
-13. A new section (usually for users)
+11. A new section (usually for users)

 # Binary-Search